 Since the article Where Did African Slaves Come From And Where Did They Go? has been published, some blacks have reached out and said that they do not like the article.
 They have told me that they do not like non-blacks being referred to as slaves, and they don’t want to be told that blacks owned slaves or that there were slaves sent to countries outside of the US.

-See our references for this article and other related articles at this link.
+If you want to see our references for this article and other related Brightwork articles, see this link.

 The Distinction Between Research and Self Centered History